RaoulSchikora/compiler/README.md

     $ ./mcc test.mc

+On successful compilation `mcc` will generate an executable from test.mc named `a.out`, execute it like this:

+    $ ./a.out

 See `mcc -h` for more info about command line arguments.
 For intermediate stages of the compilation pipeline printers are provided, see [development notes](docs/development_notes.md) for more details.